 Cleaning is one of the most important steps in brewing.
-It kills microscopic bacteria, wild yeast and molds that may cause off-flavors in your beer.
+It kills microscopic bacteria, wild yeast, and molds that may cause off-flavors in your beer.
 Make certain to clean all equipment that comes in contact with your beer by following the directions below:

 - 1. Fill clean keg with warm water to line mark 1 on the back, then add 1⁄2 pack (about 1 tablespoon) of No-Rinse Cleanser and stir until dissolved.
 Once dissolved, the solution is ready to use.
 Save the remaining 1⁄2 of No-Rinse Cleanser because you will need it for bottling. - 2.
-Screw on lid and swirl the keg so that the cleaning solution makes contact with the entire interior of the keg, including the underside of the lid.
+Screw-on the lid and swirl the keg so that the cleaning solution makes contact with the entire interior of the keg, including the underside of the lid.
 Note that the ventilation notches under the lid may leak solution.
-Allow to sit for at least 2 minutes and swirl again. - 3.To clean the spigot, open it fully and allow liquid to flow for 5 seconds and then close. - 4.
-Pour the rest of the solution from the keg into a large bowl.
-From there pour it into your blender, make sure it touches all parts of the blender and let it sit for 1 minute.
-Then pour it back into the bowl and place your spoon/whisk, can opener and measuring cup into the bowl to keep them cleaned throughout the brewing process.
+Allow to sit for at least 2 minutes and swirl again. - 3.
+To clean the spigot, open it fully and allow the liquid to flow for 5 seconds and then close.

+- 4. Pour the rest of the solution from the keg into a large bowl.
+Place your spoon/whisk, can opener and measuring cup into the bowl to keep them cleaned throughout the brewing process.
 Leave them immersed for at least 2 minutes in cleaning solution prior to using. - 5.
-After all surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
-Return lid to top of keg, proceed immediately to brewing.
+After all, surfaces have been thoroughly cleaned, do not rinse or dry the keg or utensils.
+Return lid to the top of the keg, proceed immediately to brewing.